We found 5 providers with an interest in gastrointestinal problems and who accept Silver Compass Balanced 4500 near Baytown, TX.

-All Interests: Bone Marrow Aspiration, Colon Cancer, Lung Cancer, Cancer, Lymphoma, Head and Neck Cancer, Myeloma, ...
+All Interests: Bone Marrow Aspiration, Colon Cancer, Cancer, Lymphoma, Head and Neck Cancer, Myeloma, Blood ...
 (Read more)

 Relevant Interests: , colon cancer

-All Interests: Bone Marrow Aspiration, Brain Cancer, Colon Cancer, Leukemia, Urologic Disorders, Lung Cancer, ...
+All Interests: Bone Marrow Aspiration, Brain Cancer, Colon Cancer, Leukemia, Urologic Disorders, Cancer, Lymphoma, ...
 (Read more)

-Dr. Marcus Aquino practices general surgery and colon & rectal surgery in Seabrook, TX, Baytown, TX, and Houston, TX.
-Dr. Aquino is a graduate of Bangalore Medical College and Research Institute and St. John's Medical College.
-Clinical interests for Dr. Aquino include warts, colon cancer, and crohn's disease.
-His average patient rating is 4.5 stars out of 5.
-He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, in addition to other insurance carriers.
-Dr. Aquino's hospital/clinic affiliations include Houston Methodist and Park Plaza Hospital.
+Dr. Marcus Aquino is a general surgery and colon & rectal surgery specialist in Seabrook, TX, Baytown, TX, and Nassau Bay, TX.
+Dr. Aquino's clinical interests include warts, colon cancer, and crohn's disease.
+He is rated highly by his patients.
+He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
+Dr. Aquino attended medical school at St. John's Medical College.
+His hospital/clinic affiliations include Houston Methodist and Park Plaza Hospital.
 He welcomes new patients.

 Relevant Interests: , diarrhea, diverticular disease, colon cancer, Crohn's disease, hemorrhoids, bowel obstruction, colorectal cancer, appendicitis

 All Interests: Warts, Appendicitis, Incontinence, Laparoscopic Colectomy, Flexible Sigmoidoscopy, Colon Cancer, ...
 (Read more)